-The Discover it® Cardwith an 18 month introductory balance transfer offer arrived on the market with heavy fanfare, including lots of television ads and billboards touting personal service and a new rebate structure that frees customers from most cash back traps.
-This card’s critics have pointed out that other lenders extend far more generous signup offers, dangling hundreds of dollars in bonus rewards for new customers.
+This card’s critics have pointed out that other lenders extend far more generous sign-up offers, dangling hundreds of dollars in bonus rewards for new customers.
 If you’re carrying no debt at all, those credit card deals might fit better for you.
-However, Discover’s 18 month balance transfer deal hits a sweet spot if you’re among the millions of Americans trying to shed an “average” credit card balance.
-Plus, free FICO® Credit Score on your monthly statement to help you stay on top of your credit.*
+However, Discover®’s 18-month balance transfer deal hits a sweet spot if you’re among the millions of Americans trying to shed an “average” credit card balance.
+Plus, you get your FICO® Credit Score online, on your monthly statement and online, for free.

 According to TransUnion, the typical American consumer carries $4,878 in credit card debt.
 Down from $5,122 the year earlier, the figure shows that we’re making a little headway on our monthly balances, but not much.
 Using this figure and a 15 percent APR for our example, a $100 monthly payment will zero out your balance in about seven years, costing you $2,700 in finance charges along the way.

-Instead, Discover’s deal includes a balance transfer fee of just 3 percent.
-Buckle down with Discover’s offer by making a $280 monthly payment and you’ll clear your $5,025 balance before the promotion expires.
-That’s like earning an extra $2,420 over eighteen months.
+Instead, Discover®’s deal includes a balance transfer fee of just 3 percent.
+Buckle down with Discover®’s offer by making a $280 monthly payment and you’ll clear your $5,025 balance before the promotion expires.
+That’s like earning an extra $2,420 over 18 months.

 Even if you can only budget $100 each month toward your balance, you’ll still clear your debt within about four years, paying $1,077 in fees and finance charges.
 Either way, this deal could save you at least $1,600 if you get serious about your budget — a much bigger haul than sliding a few thousand rewards points into your virtual wallet.